u/Brampton_Speaks

 On this note, I wanted to publicly share the process I have been undergoing to try and get ideas like this that I feel passionate about into reality.

-Past Councillors I have engaged since early 2023 at the start of this term.
+I have engaged several Councillors since early 2023 at the start of this term.
 All showed initial support, but I have not seen any progress or funding in the budgets 3 years later in 2026 near the end of the term now.
-Providing drinking water to residents in busy areas should be a priority.
+I have followed up and don't get any concrete answers, feels like it's a forgotten item.
+Providing essential drinking water to residents in busy areas should be a priority rather than put on the backburner.

-City Hall monitors r/Brampton as I have seen comments and content here ricochet back to me in texts and e-mails from officials.
+City Hall monitors r/Brampton as I have seen comments and content here ricochet back to me in texts and calls from officials.

 I hope our community sees value in this initative, especially if something like this would make sense in your neighbourhood park/trail system beyond our 3 major parks in Brampton.